mirzask/summer19/fastai/lesson1.md

   - `ImageDataBunch.from_folder`
   - `ImageDataBunch.from_csv` - csv should contain 'name' (file path) and 'label', e.g. 0/1, columns.
 (Default name = labels.csv)
   - `ImageDataBunch.from_lists` - where labels are available in a list/array
+  - `ImageDataBunch.single_from_classes` - create a data bunch from single image at a time; use same parameters that were used to create the model.
   - Custom function using `ImageDataBunch.from_name_func` where you specify `label_func = lambda x: ...`
   - the `size = 224` (or some other number) needs to be specified b/c all images need to be of the same shape and size
   - Has a property called `c`, which can be thought of as the number of classes for classification problems.
 From the example below, it would be `data.c`